PavelPZ/riverpod_navigator/README.md

           ref,
           [
             /// 'home' and 'book' strings are used in web URL, e.g. 'home/book;id=2'
-            /// fromUrlPars is used to decode URL to segment
+            /// fromUrlPars is used to decode URL to HomeSegment/BookSegment
-            /// HomeScreen.new and BookScreen.new are screen builders for a given segment RRoute<HomeSegment>(
+            /// HomeScreen/BookScreen.new are screen builders for a given segment RRoute<HomeSegment>(
               'home',
               HomeSegment.fromUrlPars,